Skip to Content

 Ah, fall!
 It’s the season of harvest, raking leaves, and… PUMPKINS!

-It’s an undeniable fact that pumpkins and fall go hand and hand.
-From warm pumpkin spiced lattes, gooey pumpkin pies, to the carved jack-o-lanterns hanging in your patios.
-This season is incomplete without the bright and rusty shades of this plump fruit.
+It’s an undeniable fact that pumpkins and fall go hand in hand.
+From warm pumpkin spiced lattes and gooey pumpkin pies to the carved jack-o-lanterns hanging on your patios.
+This season is incomplete without this plump fruit’s bright and rusty shades.

-So if you’re planning to give your garden a seasonal makeover, then you should try these pumpkin planter ideas.
+So, if you plan to give your garden a seasonal makeover, you should try these pumpkin planter ideas.
 They are the perfect way to add a funky and quirky autumn element to your beautiful landscape.

 Fall flower bouquet arranged in a pumpkin